Let's Build a David vs. Goliath Economy

 These bonds would be designed to offer competitive returns for investors worldwide, while remaining anchored in the productive real economy.
 Unlike junk bonds that fuel corporate buybacks or speculative acquisitions, these high-yield societal bonds would generate income from main street businesses that hire workers, provide services, and reinvest in their local regions.

 The fund would be professionally managed and transparently disclosed, with strict creditworthiness thresholds and regulatory oversight.
-If successful, it would serve a dual purpose — stimulating grassroots economic growth while also diversifying and strengthening the asset base of the American Societal Bond Fund.
+If successful, it would stimulate grassroots economic growth and strengthen the asset base of the Great Societal Bond Fund.

 This is capitalism that works for everyone.
 Not just for hedge funds and large corporations — but for corner stores, startup founders, immigrant-owned bakeries, and small-town manufacturers.
 It's a bottom-up investment in the real American economy, powered by the same financial tools that Wall Street already uses every day.